stefandominicus/FYP_ML_SIC/Project Report/README.md

-# FYP_ML_SIC
+# Project Report

-Final Year Project for BSc(Eng) Mechatronics at the University of Cape Town: Machine learning applied to sea ice concentration estimation from SAR data.
+This is the final report PDF submitted for evaluation.
+All aspects of the project are explained in detail, including the relevance of other documents in this repository.